Henchen99/SatML/README.md

 ## Configuration Setup

-Before running the code, **each implemented version needs to set up their own configuration file**, `version_config.json`.
+Before running the code, **each implemented generation method needs to set up their own configuration file**, `generationMethod_config.json`.
 This file contains settings specific to the version's environment and is required for the code to run correctly.

 ### Format

-The `version_config.json` file should be in the following format:
+The `generationMethod_config.json` file should be in the following format:

 ```json
 {